-If you have experienced threatening behaviour, verbal abuse or violence in the past and fear that it will happen again when you try to leave your partner we can help you obtain protection for both yourself and your children.
-If you fear for your family’s immediate safety contact the police on 000.
+If you have experienced threatening behaviour, verbal abuse or violence in the past and fear that it will happen again when you try to leave your partner, we can help you obtain protection for yourself and your children.
+If you fear for your family’s immediate safety, contact the police on 000.
 The Police will be able to take out an Apprehended Violence Order (AVO) for your protection.

-Our Family Lawyers are available 24/7 in urgent situations to make sure you have the legal advice, protection and support you need.
+Our Family Lawyers are available 24/7 in urgent situations to ensure you have the legal advice, protection and support you need.

 What if my child custody case ends up in court?